1. Will I have access to the course after it closes?

 A learning community is a 60 minute discussion facilitated by a trained facilitator that digs deeper into the course content, connects participants to others in the community, and contextualizes applications.
 Learning communities usually consist of about 8-12 other learners also enrolled in the course.

-10. How can I join a local or virtual learning community?
+8. How can I join a local learning community?

 Yes.
 To download a video transcript, below the video player, select the download option for the transcript file format that you want.
 In the dialog that opens, you can choose to open or save the transcript file.